conventional-changelog/get-pkg-repo/README.md

 ## API

-getPkgRepo(pkgData, [fixTypo])
+`getPkgRepo(pkgData, [fixTypo])`

-Returns a hosted-git-info returned object if it matches a git host.
-If not returns a `url.parse` object with a `browse` function which returns the url that can be browsed.
+Returns a [`hosted-git-info`](https://github.com/npm/hosted-git-info) returned object if it matches a git host.
+If not, it returns a `url.parse` object with a `browse` function which returns the url that can be browsed.

 ### pkgData

 Type: `object` or `json`

-Package.json data
+Should be the contents of a `package.json` file.

+Contents of `pkgData` are mutated/normalized by `normalize-package-data`.

 ### fixTypo

 Type: `boolean`

 If you want to fix your typical typos automatically, pass true.
 See [the list of predefined typos](typos.json).

 ## CLI